Top-rated movers to make your Evansville to Akron move easy

 - Akron is considered to be less safe than Evansville with a score of 50.39 vs Evansville’s 56.42.

-- Air quality in Akron is moderate, and in Evansville it's moderate.
+- Air quality in Akron is Moderate, and in Evansville it’s Moderate.

 - HOA rules: Check ahead with any neighborhood or community rules on moving to ensure a smooth move.

-- Elevator reservation: If your building has an elevator you'll want to check on how to reserve it for move day.
+- Elevator reservation: If your building has an elevator, make sure to find out how to reserve it ahead of your move.

-- State licensing: Although a local license is not required in Ohio, make sure the moving company youโll be hiring is registered with U.S. Department of Transportation (USDOT).
-To verify if youโre dealing with a legal and licensed mover, you may ask them their USDOT registration number.
-Make sure the moving company you use has a license before hiring.
+- State licensing: Although a local license is not required in Ohio, make sure the moving company you’ll be hiring is registered with U.S. Department of Transportation (USDOT).
+To verify if you’re dealing with a legal and licensed mover, you may ask them their USDOT registration number.
+Before booking, ensure the moving company is officially licensed to handle your move.

-- Moving permits: Ohio does not require any moving permits, but it is helpful to check local parking restrictions before moving into the state.
+- Moving Permits: Ohio does not require any moving permits, but it is helpful to check local parking restrictions before moving into the state.
+We recommend submitting your change of address form with USPS at least a week prior to your move.

-- Moving company insurance: Every state requires moving companies to carry different levels of insurance.Opt for cost-free Released Value Protection from movers, offering minimal coverage with a maximum liability of 60 cents per pound per article.
+- Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
+Opt for cost-free Released Value Protection from movers, offering minimal coverage with a maximum liability of 60 cents per pound per article.
 For comprehensive coverage, explore alternatives with your chosen moving company or consider a third-party insurance provider.

-- Moving checklist: Our moving checklist will help you have the peace of mind that you've got everything covered.
+- Moving checklist: Our moving checklist gives you the peace of mind that comes with being fully prepared.

 Where to live in Akron